 What does that mean?

-My auto-invest strategy for the primary marketplace look like this:
+My auto-invest strategy for the primary marketplace looks like this:

 There is one red strategy name.
 That was one strategy I used when I was not really familiar with the settings.
 I am always trying and seeing how it works out.
 Well, I stopped that investment strategy shortly after.

 Why?
-Because I selected loans without a buyback guarantee, because I didn’t set a maximum term (I have a mortgage of 220 months in my current portfolio, yay), and I set my interest rate way too low.
+I selected loans without a buyback guarantee because I didn’t set a maximum term (I have a mortgage of 220 months in my current portfolio, yay), and I set my interest rate way too low.

-One good thing to be aware of, once you bought the loans, you can only sell them through the secondary marketplace.
+One good thing to be aware of is that once you buy the loans, you can only sell them through the secondary marketplace.
 You can’t cancel your order.